FH-STP/SIMS-AC/README.md

 1. Make sure you have Docker Desktop installed and running.

-2. Simply double-click and run the `setup-and-run.bat` file.
+2. Simply double-click and run the `Installer_Windows.bat` file.

 ### On Linux / macOS